Fallout 4: 111 Tips to Survive Survival Difficulty

 Carry just enough ammo for your journey

 If you've read the previous section regarding having the right amount of weapons, you'll remember that having too many is not sensible for carrying capacity.
-Couple this with the added weight of ammunition and you'll be glad you minimized the number of weapons you carry.
+Couple this with the added weight of ammunition, and you'll be glad you minimized the number of weapons you carry.
 The idea is to have the appropriate amount of ammunition so you won't run out too quickly on a fairly lengthy journey.

 Food is necessary.
 We all know this from real life.
 Eventually, your attributes will be negatively affected if you go too long without consuming something, so always carry food to eat in the field.
 Food is generally not as heavy as water, and that means you can carry more for less weight.
-Always attempt to carry several items which are of relatively high value, as this is an indicator of how filling they are.
+Always attempt to carry several items that are of relatively high value, as this is an indicator of how filling they are.
 Realistically, it's best to carry items with 0.1 weight values, like wild mutfruit and corn.
 A few pounds is enough.

 Collect and carry all basic drugs

-Collecting all the basics includes: buffout, psycho, jet and, mentats.
+Collecting all the basics includes: buffout, psycho, jet, and mentats.
 The reason to collect them all is for crafting purposes.
 You can combine two, in various combinations, to create new versions.
 Examples include psychojet and bufftats.
 Always carry around all basic and crafted versions for in-the-field crafting and selling, respectively.
 Make sure to keep mentats for creating grape mentats.

 Keep a couple of buffout handy

 This one can be crucial because buffout increases carrying capacity by around 30.
-Since there's no fast travel, the likelihood of being stuck somewhere over-encumbered increases in survival mode.
+Since there's no fast travel, the likelihood of being stuck somewhere over-encumbered increases in Survival mode.
 When that happens, take some buffout.
-The effect should last around 8 minutes; with rank 1 of the chemist perk it should be 12 minutes.
+The effect should last around 8 minutes; with rank 1 of the Chemist perk, it should be 12 minutes.
 This gives you plenty of time to sprint to a settlement or store.
-If it runs out and the dreaded, "over-encumbrance" message reappears, take your second batch.
+If it runs out and the dreaded "over-encumbrance" message reappears, take your second batch.